jeeshofone/Public-AWS-Website-Patterns/S3+Cloudfront with OAC/README.md

 1. **Access AWS CloudFormation**: Log into the AWS Console and select the CloudFormation service.
 2. **Launch New Stack**: Initiate the creation of a new stack by inputting this CloudFormation template.
-3. **Configure Parameters**: Provide details like your domain name, S3 bucket name and hosted zone ID for Route 53.
+3. **Configure Parameters**: Provide details like your domain name, S3 bucket name, and hosted zone ID for Route 53.
 4. **Deploy**: Confirm your configurations and deploy the stack.
 Progress can be tracked within the CloudFormation interface.

 Post-deployment, your infrastructure is ready, with cross-origin access aligned with your specified CORS policies.